hzeller/flaschen-taschen/doc/protocols.md

 Or you can overlay, say a message over the currently running content.
-The nice thing is is that you don't need to know what the current background is - a fully networked composite display essentially :)
+The nice thing is is that you don't need to know what the current background is - a fully networked compositing display essentially :)
 Note: layers above the background (z=0) will auomatically turn transparent again if they stick around for a while without being updated.

-Since the server accepts a standard PPM format, sending an image is as simple as this; you can make use of the convenient pnm-tools:
+Since the server accepts a standard PPM format, sending an image is as simple as this; you can make use of the convenient pnm-tools right from your command line, how cool is that ?

 ```bash
 # This works in the bash shell providing the pseudo-files /dev/udp/host/port